onnx/onnxmltools/README.md

 ```

 ## Dependencies
 This package uses NumPy as well as ProtoBuf.
-Also If you are converting a model from Scikit-learn or Apple CoreML you need the following packages installed respectively:
+Also If you are converting a model from scikit-learn or Apple Core ML you need the following packages installed respectively:
 1. scikit-learn
 2. CoreMLTools